devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2023-01-02/assignment.md

   - variants:
     - make this code generic so any sort of job can be used (e.g. convert this to parallelized port scanner/downloader/web crawler)
+      - this is where the queue/stack/list comes into consideration
     - pass the information about the best number to the main thread so that no single number is lost (i.e. use a queue)
     - do not report percentage update for each computation update but only when new winner is found